 Flossing is likely the last thing on your mind when you are out in the wild, but it’s an essential part of dental care.
 When something gets stuck in your gums for an extended period, it can become unpleasant and eventually detrimental to one’s health.
-So, if you find yourself stuck in nature and don’t have any floss on hand, then simply use a thin piece of paracord to floss your teeth.
+So, if you find yourself stuck in nature and don’t have floss on hand, use a thin piece of paracord to floss your teeth.

-The 3-in-1 survival bracelet not only comes with durable parachute cord for all your needs, but it also comes with the following built-in features:
+The 3-in-1 survival bracelet not only comes with a durable parachute cord for all your needs, but it also comes with the following built-in features:

 - An easy-to-use fire starter

 - A whistle that can be heard for miles